 AML/CFT Country lists update – Immediate Action Required

-In particular the Authority would like to highlight that Russia has been placed on List B (“Jurisdictions that may pose a higher risk”) due to the FATF issuing a public statement on 3rd March 2022 concerning the ongoing situation in the Ukraine.
+In particular, the Authority would like to highlight that Gibraltar has been removed from List C (“Equivalent Jurisdiction list”) and placed on List B (“Jurisdictions that may pose a higher risk”) due to the FATF determining that they have not made sufficient progress on their action plan.

-It is requested that where simplified measures have been utilised for business relationships/customers connected to Russia, regulated or supervised entities should provide the Authority with the following details of those business relationships/customers:
+It is requested that where simplified measures have been utilised for business relationships/customers connected to Gibraltar, regulated or supervised entities should provide the Authority with the following details of those business relationships/customers:

-- Which simplified measures were used (including a breakdown of the numbers of business relationships each simplified measure was used for).
+- which simplified measures were used (including a breakdown of the number of business relationships each simplified measure was used for).

-Additionally regulated and supervised persons should provide the Authority with details of the action they have taken, and confirm they have obtained full customer due diligence on effected business relationships/customers, or confirm they have taken action commensurate with paragraphs 8(5), 11(7) and 15(8) of the AML/CFT Code if full CDD has not been obtained.
-These details should be provided to email@example.com by the end of April 2022
+Additionally, regulated and supervised persons should provide the Authority with details of the action they have taken, and confirm they have obtained full customer due diligence on effected business relationships/customers, or confirm that they have taken action commensurate with paragraphs 8(5), 11(7) and 15(8) of the AML/CFT Code if full CDD has not been obtained.
+These details should be provided to email@example.com by the end 29th July 2022.